formlio/forml/docs/workflow/actor.rst

 .. attention::
-    Rather then to just *actors*, the third-party implementations are usually required to be converted all the way to ForML :ref:`operators <operator>` to be eventually composable within the pipeline expressions.
-For this purpose, there is even easier method of turning those implementations into operators with no effort using the :func:`@wrap.importer <forml.pipeline.wrap.importer>` context manager - see the :ref:`operator auto-wrapping <operator-autowrap>` section for more details.
+    Rather than  just *actors*, third-party implementations are usually required to be converted all the way to ForML :ref:`operators <operator>` to be eventually composable within the pipeline expressions.
+For this purpose, there is an even easier method of turning those implementations into operators with no effort using the :func:`@wrap.importer <forml.pipeline.wrap.importer>` context manager - see the :ref:`operator auto-wrapping <operator-autowrap>` section for more details.